ulfurloyd/wolf-nixosConfig/README.md

 - two hosts, #desktop and #laptop for both my systems (you guessed it, a desktop and a laptop)
 - massive work in progress, but did work in a VM with some minor configuration changes (GPU drivers)
+- NEW: moved to hyprland and supporting utilities like waybar and wofi
 <hr>

 #### how it works